bethany-j-allen/sampling_bias_workshop/README.md

 # Running the practicals
 To run the practicals, start R (or RStudio, if you have installed it).
 Using 'Open' at the top left of either program, open the script you want to run; they are numbered in their recommended order.

-You will then need to tell R where to find your files by setting the working directory.
+All of our scripts have been written to download data directly from the Paleobiology Database, so you shouldn't need to worry about where you've saved your files.
+However, if you do wish to use pre-saved data, you will need to tell R where to find them by setting the working directory.
 This is a file path to the folder where you downloaded the workshop materials.
 The function is

 setwd("[write your file path here]")